 I work on a research project entitled "Private Property and Political Power in a Liberal-Democratic Society", led by Rutger Claassen.
-We recently launched a Massive Online Open Course course on Inequality and Democracy that's free for anyone to take.
-My own research focuses on business corporations.
+We recently launched a Massive Online Open Course on Inequality and Democracy that's free for anyone to take.
+My current research focuses on business corporations.
 I am investigating the idea of market competition as a device to keep corporations accountable to the public good.
 I am also interested in other proposals to keep corporations accountable, for example by cultivating countervailing forces such as labour unions.

 In 2017, I completed my PhD at the University of York, entitled, "Democracy and its Relationship with the Market: Impartial Instrumentalism in Politics and Constitutional Design."
 I develop an epistemic justification of democracy, and look at how markets pose a challenge to democracy justified in these terms.

 My supervisors were Martin O'Neill and Matthew Festenstein, and my external examiner was Albert Weale.

 In 2019 I was a visitor at the London School of Economics, sponsored by Kai Spiekermann.
 In 2015 I was a visiting student at the University of Arizona, sponsored by Thomas Christiano.
 Before that, I did an MSc in Political Theory at Oxford University, and (some years before) a BA in History at Oxford.

 My page on Utrecht's website